dockstore/dockstore/README.md

  * v2.1.5 is a major update for swagger, and should be explored in the future

 ## Swagger Java Client for quay.io

+This will no longer be necessary to do manually and is now done as part of the Maven build process.
+Content is left here for reference purposes.

 Background: